 Medication at school

-Most children with epilepsy take anti-epileptic drugs (AEDs) to prevent seizures.
-AEDs are usually taken once a day, or twice a day with a 12 hour interval, which usually means this happens outside school hours.
+Most children with epilepsy take anti-seizure medication (ASM) to prevent seizures.
+ASMs are usually taken once a day, or twice a day with a 12 hour interval, which usually means this happens outside school hours.

-If a child needs to take AEDs at school, having their own health care plan means that their medication can be managed and given effectively.
+If a child needs to take ASM at school, having their own health care plan means that their medication can be managed and given effectively.
 This plan needs to be arranged by the school and agreed with the school's governing body and the child's family.

 Sample health care plans and other forms relating to giving medication at school can be downloaded for free as part of the Department for Education (DfE) guidance on 'Supporting pupils at school with medical conditions' (September 2014).

 Status epilepticus or 'status'

-If a seizure continues for more than five minutes and this is not usual, (or one seizure follows another with no recovery in between), this is known as status epilepticus or 'status'.
+If a seizure continues for more than five minutes, or one seizure follows another with no recovery in between, this is known as status epilepticus or 'status'.
 Status during a tonic clonic (convulsive) seizure is a medical emergency and needs urgent treatment.

 Children who have gone into status before may be prescribed emergency medication to help stop prolonged or repeated seizures.
 Emergency medication is a sedative and has a calming effect on the brain.
 Although it is rare, it can cause breathing difficulties, so a child must be closely watched until they have fully recovered.
 If a child has been prescribed emergency medication there should be a care plan (protocol) in place for giving them emergency medication at school.

-Anyone giving these drugs needs specialist training to learn how to do this.
-Training may be arranged by the local authority or the child's medical professionals.
+Anyone giving emergency medication needs specialist training to learn how to do this.
+Epilepsy Society provides epilepsy awareness, seizure management and emergency medication training.
+Alternatively, you may be able to arrange this through the local authority or the child's medical professionals.

 How will other pupils feel about epilepsy?